logicalclocks/feature-store-api/docs/hopsworksai/azure/restrictive_permissions.md

 ### Upgrades

-If you do not intend to upgrade your cluster to newer versions of Hopsworks, then you can remove the permissions required for upgrade from your custom role that you have created [here](../getting_started.md#step-21-creating-a-restrictive-role-for-accessing-storage).
+If you do not intend to upgrade your cluster to newer versions of Hopsworks, then you can remove the permissions required for upgrade from the custom role that you have created [here](../getting_started.md#step-21-creating-a-restrictive-role-for-accessing-storage).
 For this replace the permissions in the custom role by the following permissions:

 ```json
 "permissions": [